Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Validation and Demonstration

-The behaviour of CG depends on the compatibility of the system.
-On a compatible but indefinite system, CG is guaranteed to converge to the minimal norm solution of the problem (see the blue chain line in Fig.~\ref{fig: cg}), which is a well-established result \citep{kammerer1972convergence,hestenes2012conjugate,lim2024conjugate}.
+The behaviour of CG, on the other hand, greatly depends on the compatibility of the system.
+On a compatible but semi-definite system, CG is guaranteed to converge to the minimal norm solution givin an intial guess of zero (see the blue chain line in Fig.~\ref{fig: cg}), which is a well-established result \citep{kammerer1972convergence,hestenes2012conjugate,lim2024conjugate}.
 Preconditioning can accelerate the solution (see the green chain line in Fig.~\ref{fig: cg} and Note~\ref{note: use preconditioning}).
-For an inconsistent and indefinite system, there is no guarantee that CG will not diverge after many enough iterations (see \citet{lim2024conjugate} for analysis).
+For an inconsistent and semi-definite system again starting from zero, there is no guarantee that CG will not diverge after several iterations (see \citet{lim2024conjugate} for analysis).
 This is evident by observing the red chain line in Fig.~\ref{fig: cg}.
-For the particular problem in our test, CG diverges after about 60 iterations.
-However, before divergence, CG on the inconsistent and indefinite system converges \textit{towards} the minimal norm solution similar to its behaviour on a compatible system.
-Thus, if one has to use CG on an inconsistent and indefinite system, early-stop is essential (see Note~\ref{note: early-stopping for CG}).
+For the particular problem in our case, CG diverges after about 60 iterations on the inconsistent system.
+However, before divergence, CG on the inconsistent and semi-definite system tends \textit{towards} the minimal norm solution similar to its behaviour on a compatible system.
+Thus, if one has to use CG on an inconsistent and semi-definite system, an early-stopping criteria is essential (see Note~\ref{note: early-stopping for CG}).
 Otherwise, some regularization should be applied to make the problem compatible.

-Despite the many possible options for regularization, some of the elementary choices suggested in this work are perhaps the easiest to implement and are effective in terms of ensuring compatibility (see e.g., Notes~\ref{note: div therom}, \ref{note: enforce mean-zero b}, and \ref{note: use normal equation}).